shopware/developer-portal/DOCS.md

 $ ../developer-portal/docs-cli remove
 ```

-This command will remove symlinks and other mounted folders.
+This command will remove symlinks and other mounted folders from your local `developer-portal` checkout.

 ## Preview your docs